ETFs vs. Mutual Funds for Seniors

 How do I choose the best ETF or Mutual Fund for retirement?

-What are the risks associated with ETFs and Mutual Funds?
+What are the risks of ETFs and Mutual Funds?

-Both ETFs and Mutual Funds come with market risks.
+Both ETFs and Mutual Funds have market risks.
 The value can go up or down based on market conditions.
-Specific risks can vary based on the assets they hold.
-Always read the fund’s prospectus to understand its risk profile.
+Specific risks vary based on the assets they hold.
+Read the fund’s prospectus to understand its risk profile.

 How do dividends work with ETFs and Mutual Funds?